Decentralized autonomous organization: Governance

 DAO governance is coordinated using tokens or NFTs that grant voting powers.
-Admission to a DAO is limited to people who have a confirmed ownership of these governance tokens in a cryptocurrency wallet, and membership may be exchanged.
-Governance is conducted through a series of proposals that members vote on through the blockchain, and the possession of more governance tokens often translates to greater voting power.
-Contributions from members towards the organizational goals of a DAO can sometimes be tracked and internally compensated.
+Governance is conducted through a series of proposals that voting addresses vote on through the blockchain, and the possession of more governance tokens often translates to greater voting power.
 Inactive holders of governance tokens can be a major obstacle for DAO governance, which has led to implementations allowing voting power to be delegated to other parties.

 Issues

 Social

 Tokens that grant voting powers are often not used to vote.
-Inactive or non-voting shareholders in DAOs often disrupt the organization's possible functionality.
+Inactive or non-voting addresses in DAOs often disrupt the organization's possible functionality.

-Another risk is the concentration of power in the case that individuals accumulate large amounts of tokens that grant voting power.
-Concentration of these tokens defeats the ambitions to distribute governance power.
-In a study of decentralized finance DAOs, the distribution of tokens was shown to be highly concentrated among a small population of holders.
+Another risk is the concentration of power in the case that individual addresses accumulate large amounts of tokens that grant voting power.
+Concentration of these tokens may defeat ambitions to distribute governance power.
+In a study of a selected number of decentralized finance DAOs, the distribution of tokens was shown to be highly concentrated among a small number of addresses in the sample.

 Legal status, liability, and regulation

 The precise legal status of this type of business organization is generally unclear, and may vary by jurisdiction.
 On 1 July 2021, Wyoming became the first US state to recognize DAOs as a legal entity.
 American CryptoFed DAO became the first business entity so recognized.
 Some previous approaches to blockchain based companies have been regarded by the U.S. Securities and Exchange Commission as illegal offers of unregistered securities.
 Although often of uncertain legal standing, a DAO may functionally be a corporation without legal status as a corporation: a general partnership.
 Known participants, or those at the interface between a DAO and regulated financial systems, may be targets of regulatory enforcement or civil actions if they are out of compliance with the law.

-Studies of recent regulatory developments highlight partial approaches in regions around the world.
-The European Union’s Markets in Crypto-Assets Regulation (MiCA), implemented beginning in 2024, sets out general standards for crypto-asset service providers but does not directly address DAO governance.
-Japan’s Financial Services Agency requires that identifiable responsible parties exist for financial services, which conflicts with fully decentralized structures.Independent reliable sources covering these developments.